 The holidays are coming, and soon your house will be filled with the sound of family, friends, and trick-or-treaters at your door – as well as the smell of delicious food wafting from the kitchen.
 With all the excitement and distractions, it’s easy for your dog to get into things that aren’t safe for them.
 It is really important for you, and your guests, to know what is safe and not safe for your pet to eat (especially when they’re sneaking them table scraps).

 These foods are safe to give to your dog.
-Be sure to read the information for each one thoroughly, though!
+Be sure to read the information for each one thoroughly!

 Natural canned pumpkin is safe for dogs.
 However, do not give your dog pumpkin pie filling or any pumpkin that has been seasoned.
 Pumpkin is good for urinary tract health, digestive health and weight management.
 A tablespoon a day – mixed in with their food – is plenty to help boost your dog's everyday health!

-Good for dogs teeth and removing plaque, promoting good dental health.
+Good for dogs teeth; carrots remove plaque, and promote good dental health.
 Keep in mind that carrots are rich in vitamin A, so give in moderation.
 Vitamin A in large quantities can be toxic to your dog (and you).

 A good source of fiber which helps regulate your dog's digestion.
 Do not feed your dog over-ripe or rotten apples that have fermented as this could lead to alcohol poisoning.